WHO tries to calm anthrax fears

 In France police evacuated 600 people from the offices of the French Space Agency, and others were ushered from a financial institution, a school and a tax collection agency after powder arrived in the mail, AP reported.

 Tests on the powder have so far tested negative for the deadly spores, French Health Minister Bernard Kouchner said on Tuesday.

 "There is nothing in these powders.
 This was confirmed overnight," Kouchner said on French radio France Inter.
 "Further tests are under way, but initial examination has shown up nothing for the moment."

 Meanwhile, an employee at Swiss healthcare group Novartis in Basel underwent preventive medical treatment after receiving a suspicious letter containing an unidentified powder.

 The company said there was no reason at this stage to link the letter, received on October 9, with confirmed anthrax cases in the United States.

-Reuters reported that Israeli police sent six letters for anthrax tests on Monday as Israel became anxious about possible bio-terrorist attacks.
+Beyond Europe, Reuters reported that Israeli police sent six letters for anthrax tests on Monday as Israel became anxious about possible bio-terrorist attacks.

 Police were called to examine more than a dozen letters received by Israelis in recent days that bore suspicious signs such as too much postage paid or an unknown sender, a police spokesman told the news agency.